 underline the text.

 Applying each of these settings individually to each second-level heading (such as 03.02, 03.03, etc.,) would take time and effort.
-But once this Style (group of settings) is saved, it can be applied anywhere in the document with one mouse click.
+But once this composite Style (group of settings) is saved, it can be applied anywhere in the document with one mouse click.

 03.03 What are the different types of Styles in MS Word?

 MS Word includes built-in Styles.
 However, most of these are not appropriate for a business setting without modifications—especially not for NRC’s Inspection Manual.
-The Style pane is accessed by clicking the arrow symbol in the bottom right corner of the Styles group in the Ribbon (Figure 2).
+The Style pane is accessed via the Home tab by clicking the arrow symbol in the bottom right corner of the Styles group in the Ribbon (Figure 2).